 Anyway, the visual result can be worth the effort.

 Consider our four fonts recommendations:

-- KG Second Chances Sketch – great on black background.
-We recommend this nice & readable font especially for dark backgrounds.
+- KG Second Chances Sketch – great on a black background.
+We recommend this nice & readable font, especially for dark backgrounds.
 Just avoid using bold, it will lose its nice inside sketching.

 To use it in PowerPoint or Word, you need to download it from a font stock website and install it separately.
 Free for non-commercial use or buy for commercial use.

 - Architects Daughter.
 Interesting name for the interesting font.
 I wonder what’s the story behind this font name :).This is also not standard MS Office font, you have to install it separately.

 Free for commercial use, see license and download.

 - Permanent Marker – thick and well readable.
 This font we like a lot.
 It looks great, it’s very readable also from a distance because of its thickness and has an elegant handwritten look.